ordinerf/Ubuntu-TransFlat-Theme/README.md

 ## Rewards

 - Icons Based on Flattr icons
-- Theme base on Ultra-Flat
+- Theme Based on Ultra-Flat